MedAImage/BCD_Explainability_Analysis/README.md

 ```

-Alternatively, a K-Fold split can be generated with "kfold_split.py":
+Alternatively, a K-fold split can be generated with "kfold_split.py":

 ```python
 cd data_organization